paperless-ngx/paperless-ngx/docs/usage.md

 ### REST API

-You can also submit a document using the REST API, see `api-file_uploads`{.interpreted-text role="ref"} for details.
+You can also submit a document using the REST API, see [docs][api#file-uploads] for details.

 ## Best practices {#basic-searching}